RSaab/rss-scraper/app/Readme.md

 - [x] Mark items as read
 - [x] Filter read/unread feed items per feed and globally, ordered by the date of the last update
 - [x] Force a feed update
-- [x] Feeds (and feed items) are updated asynchronously in the background using Dramatiq
+- [x] Feeds (followed) (and feed items) are updated asynchronously in the background using Dramatiq
 - [x] A back-off mechanism for feed fetching
 	- [x] If a feed fails to be updated, the system should fall back for a while.
-	- [ ] After a certain amount of failed tries, the system should stop updating the feed automatically.
+	- [x] After a certain amount of failed tries, the system should stop updating the feed automatically.
-	- [x] Users are be notified and able to retry the feed update if it is stalled after these failed tries.
+	- [x] Users are notified and able to retry the feed update if it is stalled after these failed tries.
+- [x] pagination

 # Documentation